• Skip to primary navigation

 • Huge case

-However, most of the face is its AMOLED screen with 600 nits brightness.
-That’s great for its price.
-It has a respectable amount of fitness features, making it a solid option.
+However, the centerpiece is a vibrant AMOLED screen with 600 nits’ brightness.
+That’s great for this price.
+It has a respectable amount of fitness features; it stands out as a solid option.

 Huawei Watch Fit 3